The best premium estate car you can buy

-Both the E 220 d and E 350 d are available in SE and AMG Line derivatives, while the Mercedes-AMG E 43 is a standalone model atop the range.
+The E 200 d, E 220 d and E 350 d are available in SE and AMG Line derivatives, while the Mercedes-AMG E 43 and E 63 are standalone models atop the range.

 Whichever you choose, all have the sportier grille design, with the UK not offered the traditional design with the three-pointed star mascot stood proud of the bonnet.